Fuji no Ma

 It can seat approximately 60 guests in an imperial banquet layout (with long tables placed perpendicular to the head table) or 120 guests using circular tables.

-On the wall is a work titled Reika, a tapestry designed by the nihonga artist Shikami Kiyomichi and woven in tsuzure-ori (polychrome tapestry) technique, depicting 39 varieties of Japanese flowers.
+On the wall is a work titled Reika, a tapestry designed by the nihonga artist Shikami Kiyomichi and woven in tsuzure-ori (polychrome tapestry) technique, depicting 39 varieties of flowers.
 The dantsu carpet on the floor shows windblown petals from the wisteria flowers depicted in the tapestry.

 The ceiling illumination comes from fixtures created using Mino Japanese paper and traditional Kyoto joinery.
 Each fixture can be individually adjusted in height, resulting in as many as 15 different patterns.